-Flow within Lake Michigan will not be affected by a Lake Michigan water supply or return flow alternative, because the City of Waukesha's return flow management plan goal is to return 100 percent of the withdrawn water (see Section 5 of the Application).
-In general, the return flow management plan provides return flow up to 115 percent of the average day water demand if sufficient water is available at the WWTP.
-Water at the WWTP in excess of this amount will continue to be discharged into the Fox River and meet permit limits.
+Flow within Lake Michigan will not be affected by a Lake Michigan water supply or return flow, because the City of Waukesha's return flow management plan goal will provide continuous return of the water at the WWTP (see the Return Flow Plan in Volume 4 of the Application).
+In general, the return flow management plan provides return flow up to the maximum day water demand if sufficient water is available at the WWTP.
+The portion of water at the WWTP in excess of this amount will continue to be discharged into the Fox River and meet permit limits.
 The geomorphology and sediment of Lake Michigan will not be adversely affected by any Lake Michigan water supply alternative because, the supply will use the treatment plant intakes in the lake, and no construction is expected to occur within the lake for a water supply.

-For the Underwood Creek and Root River return flow alternatives, the geomorphology of these streams has been shown to be stable, as documented in Section 6.3.2.4.
+For the Underwood Creek and Root River return flow alternatives, the geomorphology of these streams has been shown to be stable, as documented in Section 6.4.2.4, Geomorphology and Sediments for Inland Waterways.
 The geomorphology and sediment of Lake Michigan will not be affected by the return flow alternatives except for return flow directly to Lake Michigan.
 In that case, an outfall will be required on the bottom of the Lake to provide an offshore discharge.
 The pipe in the lake will change the lake substrate composition along the pipe alignment.
-The approximately 6.2-acre area in Lake Michigan affected by the pipeline is summarized in the land use changes documented in Section 6.4.1.2 and is expected to have a minor adverse impact to the lake's geomorphology.
+The approximately 6.2-acre area in Lake Michigan affected by the pipeline is summarized in the land use changes documented in Section 6.5.1.2 Lane Use, and is expected to have a minor adverse impact to the lake's geomorphology.